qlux/batchspawner/README.md

 * Add new option exec_prefix, which defaults to `sudo -E -u {username}`.
 This replaces explicit `sudo` in every batch command - changes in local commands may be needed.
 * Add `req_prologue` and `req_epilogue` options to scripts which are inserted before/after the main jupyterhub-singleuser command, which allow for generic setup/cleanup without overriding the entire script.  #96
 * SlurmSpawner: add the `req_reservation` option.  #
+* Add the option `admin_environment` which get passed to the batch submission commands (like for authentication) but *not* to the `--export=keepvars` options.
+This *should* mean that it is not passed to the user, but not every spawner is checked, so this should *not* be relied on.

 Added (developer)